Sorry, there are no matching results

-Yes.
-As a general rule shareholder approval must be given for loans of more than £10k.
-Often a director is a controlling shareholder so the approval is more a formality than a legal issue.
+Yes, although shareholder approval must be given for loans of more than £10k.
+Often a director is a controlling shareholder, the approval is more a formality than a legal issue.

 No. Benefit in kind will not arise if the loan does not exceed £10,000

 This will depend upon whether it is a solvent liquidation (all company debts paid and the balance of funds distributed to shareholders) or an insolvent liquidation where there are outstanding creditors.
 In the latter instance the liquidator can demand that you repay the amount owed to the company to pay the company’s creditors.

 No, but if you have a beneficial loan which is being reported by your company to HMRC there will be a Class 1 NI charge of 13.8% payable by your company on the beneficial loan interest.